vanilophp/docs/acl.md

-Vanilo incorporates ACL functionality from the [konekt/acl](https://github.com/artkonekt/acl) library, which is actually a "Concordified" version of the [spatie/laravel-permission](https://github.com/spatie/laravel-permission) package.
+Vanilo incorporates ACL functionality from the [konekt/acl](https://github.com/artkonekt/acl) library, which is actually a "concordified" fork of the [spatie/laravel-permission](https://github.com/spatie/laravel-permission) package.